What Is Term Insurance?

-In case, he/she survives the policy term, the plan will expire and no benefit will be given out either to the policyholder or his/her dependants.
+In case, he/she survives the policy term, the plan will expire, and no benefit will be given out either to the policyholder or his/her dependants.

 Once you learn the basics about this policy, you’ll be able to figure the type of term insurance you want to opt for.
-Let’s take a look at these benefits of investing in a term plan mentioned below:
+Let’s look at these benefits of investing in a term plan mentioned below:

 What are the benefits of term insurance?

-1. It offers maturity benefits
+1. It offers Life Cover Against Eventualities

-2. It allows tax benefits
+5. It allows tax benefits

 Since a term plan falls under the list of policies of Section 80C of the Income Tax Act, 1961, it provides its customers with tax benefits.
 The premium paid towards the policy is exempted from the payment of taxes.
 Additionally, the death benefit offered by the term insurance is tax-free under Section 10 (10D).
 The above tax benefits are subject to the provisions stated in the Income Tax Act 1961.

-3. It enhances the value of the cover
+8. It enhances the value of the cover

 There are certain companies which might allow their policyholder to enhance their coverage during contingencies.
 For instance, a policyholder can opt for 50% enhancement at the time of his/her wedding and 25% enhancement at the time of extending his/her family.
 The enhanced cover allows the investor to start with a modest cover which can be further be increased with huge responsibilities coming his/her way.
 One needs to check the terms and conditions of the policy before making a decision.